bczsalba/pytermgui/notes.md

 * rewrite the mess that `Container.get_lines` has become.
 It should be separated into more smaller protected methods.

 * templating: dumping and loading from files, strings

+* `break_line` should be finished, so that ListView.LAYOUT_HORIZONTAL actually works